Some of the most beautiful gardens on the planet are the front yards or back yards of classic and historic US hotels.

 The expansion included a tropical oasis and an organic vegetable garden for the Chef whose restaurant overlooks the restored native creek-side habitat.
 One of the most noted herbs at the Inn is the lavender found throughout the resort, and perfuming the air.

 To learn more about Historic Hotels of America’s most magnificent gardens, go to HistoricHotels.org/Gardens.

-This was published originally in 2018 and has been updated for 2021.
+This was published originally in 2018 and updated each spring, including for 2023.